-SECTION 5 More information about your monthly premium
+SECTION 5 More information about your monthly Premium

-Can HealthSelect change your monthly plan premium during the year?
+Can your monthly Plan Premium change during the year?

-No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year, you will be notified in the fall and the change will take effect on January 1.
+No. ERS is not allowed to change the Premium amount for the Plan's monthly Plan Premium during the year.
+If the monthly Plan Premium changes for next year, you will be notified in the fall and the change will take effect on January 1.

-However, in some cases the part of the premium that you have to pay can change during the year.
-This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
-If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay part of the member's monthly plan premium.
-A member who loses their eligibility during the year will need to start paying their full monthly premium.
-You can find out more about the "Extra Help" program in Chapter 2, Section 7.
+However, in some cases the part of the Premium that you have to pay can change during the year.
+This happens if you become eligible for the Extra Help program or if you lose your eligibility for the Extra Help program during the year.
+If a Member qualifies for Extra Help with their prescription drug costs, the Extra Help program will pay part of the Member's monthly Plan Premium.
+A Member who loses their eligibility during the year will need to start paying their full monthly Premium.
+You can find out more about the Extra Help program in Chapter 2, Section 7.

-SECTION 6 Keeping your plan membership record up to date
+SECTION 6 Keep your contact information up to date